allanger/wdio-test/README.md

 Why do I think it's better than creating resource directly from Java code.
 Because after all the team that is mostly responsible for K8s doesn't write JAVA code, and when something is failed in k8s, DevOps are usually asked first.
 That would mean that DevOps might have to go to k8s, find the failed job, and try to figure out where it's coming from.
 And the path to the Java project will be very long, but even after the reason is found, it would mean that somebody has to fix this issue in the code, release a new version and only then the issue could be gone.

 With this approach it could just be a new release of an gitops setup that can be tracked from the argocd.
+That doesn't require builds, that would make it a way faster, and it can be done by one team, that also would make it faster and would untighten the cross-team dependency.